-Gradient must be indexed only by the index supplied to Vars

-Jacobian must be indexed only by the indexes supplied to Vars and Constraints
+- gradient must be indexed only by the index supplied to Vars. - Jacobian must be indexed only by the indexes supplied to Vars and Constraints.

-See page 66 for details on Gradient, and Jacobian.
+See page 62 for details on gradient and Jacobian.

-Note that NlpDefine() does generalize fully over extra dimensions for all parameters other than those seven listed above.
-But, for those seven parameters, it is up to you, the modeler, to make sure that they have only the required indexes.
-Otherwise it will flag an error.
+Note that NIpDefine() does generalize fully over extra dimensions for all parameters other than the parameters listed above.
+But, for these parameters, it is up to you, the modeler, to make sure that they have only the required indexes.
+Otherwise it flags an error.
 Read on to see how to get around these limitations.

-In many of the cases that follow, there are two alternative approaches, one in which we encapsulate the NLP in a user-defined function, and a second utilizing the SetContext parameter.
-Since both approaches usually entail certain changes to the underlying model, there are tradeoffs between the two approaches, and in any particular problem you may find one more convenient than the other.
+In many of the cases described below, there are two alternative approaches, one in which we encapsulate the NLP in a user-defined function, and a second using the Set-Context parameter.
+Both approaches usually entail certain changes to the underlying model, so there are tradeoffs between the two approaches, and in any particular problem you might find one more convenient than the other.
 The cases that follow demonstrate both alternatives when both are applicable.